thomasnield/katacoda-scenarios/oreilly-probability-from-scratch-02-probability-math/union_probability.md

 **Non-Mutually Exclusive Unions**

 Now let's talk about non-mutally exclusive unions.
 An example of a non-mutually exclusive event is two die rolls, and expecting at least one of the die to meet criteria.
 Unlike a single die roll, these two die rolls do not cancel out an event of the other die, and both can have outcomes that are independent.

+>Some real-life examples of events that are not mutually exclusive: probability of rain and the price of Microsoft stock going up, getting heads on a coin and a 6 on a die roll, a flight being late and Target having a sales event.
+These are completely unrelated events that have no bearing on each other.

 Let's start with a scenario that makes the problem of simply adding non-mutally exclusive events obvious.
 With two dice, I want to get a number 1 through 4 on at least one of the die: